-About ten years ago, I was asking myself the same question, so I wrote out this list of what I focus on when writing goals and a process to attack them.
-And because it’s been working so well, I wanted to share it with you!
+You do not need to search anywhere because we have prepared a list of what you should focus on when writing goals and a process to attack them.
+And because it’s been working so well for us here in Student-tutor, we wanted to share it with you!

 When you’re trying to change your life, you need to look at all these areas, because they feed into each other.
 Your health affects your personal relationships.
 Your physical environment affects your work and financial goals.
 For the right goals that align with your overall happiness, you need to recognize that you are a whole person with a multi-faceted life.